cfrieberg/readme/README.md

-# readme

-#Profile template from chatgpt

-# 👋 Hi there, I'm Christopher Frieberg!
+👋 Hi there, I'm Chris Frieberg!

 Welcome to my GitHub profile!
 I'm a passionate **Staff Systems Administrator** with a strong background in IT infrastructure, cloud services, and automation.
-My focus is on simplifying systems, enhancing security, and creating scalable processes.

 ---

 ### 🚀 **About Me**